nishu1998/Capstone_Project/README.md

 2. Dark Mode.
 Users can enable dark mode for a better reading experience in low light.

-3. User Testimonial.
+3. Latest update.
-Users can submit testimonials about their experience using the app.
+User can see latest manga.

 4. Search by Genre.
 Users can search for manga comics by selecting their preferred genre.